 March came in like a nightmare for Ted Williams and the Boston Red Sox yesterday when baseball’s highest salaried star broke his left collarbone while trying to make a shoestring catch of a sinking line drive during practice at Payne Park.

 He had returned the previous year from Korea as a flying Marine captain where he had a close call when his jet plane was damaged in action and crashed in flames.

-Williams missed the 1952 season and all but 37 games of the 1953 season because of his military service.
-He flew with future astronaut John Glenn and was decorated for his 39 missions.
+Williams missed the 1952 season and all but 37 games of the 1953 season because of his military service in Korea.
+He flew with future astronaut John Glenn and received decorations for his 39 missions.